maoschanz/gedit-plugin-markdown_preview/README.md

 - Open the project's folder `gedit-plugin-markdown_preview-master` in a terminal
 - Run the `install.sh` script

-The script `install.sh` can be executed as root (installation system-wide) or as a normal user (installation user-wide).
+The script `install.sh` can be executed as root (installation system-wide) or as a normal user (installation user-wide, but it works only with some systems, weirdly).

 ## Available languages